Wilfred Bird

 Wilfred Stanley Bird (28 September 1883 – 9 May 1915) was an English cricketer.
 He played 55 first-class matches for Middlesex and Oxford University between 1904 and 1913.
-He was killed in action during World War I.
+He was killed in action during World War I. According to Sydney Rhodes James, he was a "first-rate" wicketkeeper.

+Bird was a teacher at Ludgrove School for a number of years before being gazetted as a Lieutenant with the King's Royal Rifles in January, 1915.